mostlygeek/llama-swap/examples/speculative-decoding/README.md

     proxy: "http://127.0.0.1:9503"
 ```

-In this configuration two GPUs are used, a 3090 (CUDA0) for the main model and a P40 (CUDA1) for the draft model.
-While both models can fit on the 3090, relocating the draft model to the P40 freed up room for a larger context size.
-Even though the P40 is about 1/3rd the speed of the 3090, with such a small model it still improved token/second.
+In this configuration, two GPUs are used: a 3090 (CUDA0) for the main model and a P40 (CUDA1) for the draft model.
+Although both models can fit on the 3090, relocating the draft model to the P40 freed up space for a larger context size.
+Despite the P40 being about 1/3rd the speed of the 3090, the small model still improved tokens per second.

-Multiple tests were run with various parameters and the fastest result chosen for the configuration.
-In all testing the 0.5B model produced the largest improvements to tokens per second.
+Multiple tests were run with various parameters, and the fastest result was chosen for the configuration.
+In all tests, the 0.5B model produced the largest improvements to tokens per second.

 Baseline: 33.92 tokens/second on 3090 without a draft model.